 What would the rate be under a VAT?

 VATs typically provide preferential treatment for certain goods.
-Some goods are zero rated, some goods are exempt.
+Some goods are zero rated (the inputs are eligible for credits though the goods are not taxed upon sale), and some are exempt.
 Some are taxed at preferential rates.
-The VATs in European Union countries have relatively narrow tax bases, with many goods or services receiving preferential treatment.
+The VATs in European Union countries have narrow tax bases, with many goods or services receiving preferential treatment.
 Newer VATs, such as in New Zealand and Japan, tend to apply a lower standard rate to a broader base of goods and services.
 The broader the base, the lower the tax rate will be for a given revenue target.

-Organisation for Economic Co-operation and Development, 2014.
-Consumption Tax Trends 2014.
-Table 2.1.
+Organisation for Economic Co-operation and Development, 2016.
+Consumption Tax Trends 2016.
 Paris, France: Organisation for Economic Co-operation and Development.

 Tax Analysts.
 2011.
 The VAT Reader: What a Federal Consumption Tax Would Mean for America.
 Falls Church, VA: Tax Analysts.